“Where can I sell my phone for a good price?”

 9. Pawn Shops

-Consistent with the way the off-line world works, there is no consistency in prices across different pawn shops.
+Consistent with the way the offline world works, there is no consistency in prices across different pawn shops.

 So, be ready to do your research and compare prices for your device if you want to secure the best price.

-10. Garage Sales
+10. Garage sales

-This is probably not the best option in term of the price you can fetch.
+Selling electronics at garage sales is probably not the best option in term of the price you can fetch.

 There is a test kiosk called ecoATM.com set up by Coinstar.